BeOnAuto/narrative-sdk/README.md

 [![npm version](https://badge.fury.io/js/narrative-studio-sdk.svg)](https://www.npmjs.com/package/narrative-studio-sdk)

-The Narrative SDK enables you to easily interact with the Narrative Studio through your app.
-The SDK provides methods to interact with the Narrative Studio, such as creating, updating, and deleting entities, as well as subscribing to events and updating the store.
+The Narrative SDK provides an interface for interacting with Narrative Studio.
+It enables you to manage entities, handle events, and maintain a responsive read model, leveraging CQRS (Command Query Responsibility Segregation) for better scalability and performance.

 ## Installation